 a pro-apoptotic member of the BCL-2 protein family.
 Interacts with other members of the BCL-2 protein family, including BCL2, BCL2L1/BCL-X(L), and MCL1, and act as an apoptotic activator.
 Its expression can be induced by nerve growth factor (NGF), as well as by the forkhead transcription factor FKHR-L1, which suggests a role in neuronal and lymphocyte apoptosis.
 Transgenic studies in the mouse suggested that this protein functions as an essential initiator of the apoptosis in thymocyte-negative selection.
-Eight alternatively spliced transcript variants of this gene have been reported.
+Nineteen alternatively spliced transcript variants of this gene have been reported.
 Note: This description may include information from UniProtKB.

 Molecular Function: protein binding; microtubule binding

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.